ConnerWK/renal-mass-ai/README.md

 # Renal-Mass-AI
 The official codes for **Artificial Intelligence Links Preoperative CT Images to Pathologic Features, Survival Outcomes and Biological Behaviors of Renal Masses Using Real-World Data**.

-The codes are being packed and uploaded here.
-Feb 19th, 2024.
+The codes are being packed and will be synchronised here by 3 March 2024.

 ## Dependencies